10 Questions with ... Jamon "JayTek" Perry

 3) Would you share with us some of the people who have influenced your career?

-Skip Dillard really influenced me a lot, as well as John Long, George Cook and my current boss/employer, Steve Hegwood.
-I really learned a lot under these guys in regards to execution and programming.
+Skip Dillard really influenced me a lot, as well as John Long, George Cook and Steve Hegwood.
+I really learned a lot under these guys in regards to execution, and programming.
 While all of them are very different, I must say that I've learned a lot of valuable information from them, that I intend to use as I further my career, on and off radio.

 6) How do you envision the future for Hip-Hop?